WDI-SEA/notes/05-node-express/express-intro/02routes.md

 });
 ```

+We can name them whatever we like.
+The string we use after the colon will be the name of the key added to the `req.params` object which will contain whatever the user typed in there after the root slash.

-We can combine parameters and strings.
+We can combine parameters and paths.
 ```js

 app.get("/greet/:name", function(req, res) {